arcus/education_modules/command_line_101/command_line_101.md

 - Bash or unix shell is a free command line language and the default login shell for most Linux machines.
 The execution of shell commands is known as shell scripting.
 - Shell scripting’s portable, user friendly syntax belies its power.
+- Straightforward bash command line interfaces are available pre-installed on both Mac and Windows machines and can be readily accessed by just searching in the correct place.
 - Commands easily mastered on one’s local machine or on a training data set can be scaled up to working with large volumes of data in a high performance computing (hpc) or cloud hosted environment.
 - Adoption of shell scripting, also reinforces the importance of having well-structured and well-named files and file directory structures.

 ## How do I get it?

-- It is very easy to run bash on a Mac or Windows machine.
-(In fact you may have already done some shell scripting without evening realizing it).
+- To reiterate, it is very easy, even intuitive, to run bash on a Mac or Windows machine.
+(In fact you may have already done some shell scripting without even realizing it).

 ### Mac Installation